pagopa/pagopa-ecommerce-payment-requests-service/README.md

 ## Run the application with `Docker`

 ### Prerequisites
-Set up GitHub authentication for packages (required for pagopa-ecommerce-commons dependency):
+Set up GitHub authentication for packages:

 1. Configure Maven settings file:
 - **If you don't have ~/.m2/settings.xml:**